-- (a) When either party to the marriage has a wife or husband living at the time of such marriage. - (b) When the parties to the marriage are nearer of kin to each other than second cousins, whether of the whole or half blood computed by the rules of civil law. - (c) It shall be unlawful for any man to marry his father's sister, mother's sister, daughter, sister, son's daughter, daughter's daughter, brother's daughter, or sister's daughter; it shall be unlawful for any woman to marry her father's brother, mother's brother, son, brother, son, daughter's son, brother's son, or sister's son. - (d) When either party to the marriage has been declared mentally incompetent by a court of competent jurisdiction and such disability has not been removed and the incompetent's guardian has not given his consent to the marriage in writing.
+(a) When either party to the marriage has a spouse living at the time of such marriage.

+(b) When the parties to the marriage are nearer of kin to each other than second cousins, whether of the whole or half blood computed by the rules of civil law.

+(c) It shall be unlawful for any person to marry their father's sister, mother's sister, daughter, sister, son's daughter, daughter's daughter, brother's daughter, or sister's daughter; it shall be unlawful for any person to marry their father's brother, mother's brother, son, brother, son's son, daughter's son, brother's son, or sister's son.

+(d) When either party to the marriage has been declared mentally incompetent by a court of competent jurisdiction and such disability has not been removed and the incompetent's guardian has not given their consent to the marriage in writing.